softindex/datakernel/core-csp/README.md

 CSP features:
 * High performance and throughput speed
-* Optimized for working with medium-sized objects (e.g. ByteBufs)
+* Optimized for working with medium-sized objects (like ByteBufs)
 * CSP has a reach DSL, which provides a simple programming model
 * Has an async back pressure management